 Speed is essential to developing the right social media campaign, response or update.
 In my last post, I looked at how the right kind of market research program can support faster mass planner and more responsive social media management, inspired by The Quick and the Dead, a new ebook by my Vision Critical colleague Ray Poynter.
 Ray’s argument about the role of speed in business today, and the need for real-time market research, gave me a new perspective on the relationship between social media and community panels.

 Social media managers need many tools in their speed-it-up arsenal, however.
+But a prominent method often implemented by them is that they buy social signals and enhance the SEO of a website facilely.
 Here are 6 more ways you can speed up your social media response times:

 - Pre-shorten your top pages and posts: You can tweet or share a beloved blog post or key web page much faster if you remember its URL.
 But nobody can remember http://yourcompany.com/really-long-name-of-web-page-truncated or even http://bit.ly/vFACLf.
 So pre-shorten the links to pages you share frequently, and give them memorable short links like http://bit.ly/customURLS.
 If you really want to nerd out you can even set up a vanity URL shortener like my own “alexlov.es”.

 - Anticipate your best and worst case scenarios: You don’t want to be Mitt Romney with no concession speech.
 There’s a reason that newspapers pre-write obituaries, and Oscar nominees draft their acceptance speeches: it’s best to be prepared for every scenario.
 So stay in the loop on your company’s pending risks and wins (the gloomy quarter, or the award for which your CEO is already shortlisted) and make sure you’ve got at least the outline of the blog posts and tweets you’ll send out if and when the moment arises.